TideLangner/PVmismatch_study/README.md

 # PV Mismatch Basic (PVMismatch)

-A project to model **electrical mismatch losses** in PV strings/arrays using the [SunPower PVMismatch library] and to plot basic I–V and P–V curves.
+A project to model **electrical mismatch losses** in PV arrays using the [SunPower PVMismatch library] and to plot basic I–V and P–V curves.

-> **Scope (now):** basic STC module modelling from datasheet inputs (Voc, Isc, Vmp, Imp), put into strings, then into arrays, and quantifying mismatch over
+> **Current Scope:** basic STC module modelling from datasheet inputs (Voc, Isc, Vmp, Imp), put into arrays and quantifying mismatch over
 > varying scenarios such as module degradation, shading, decreased irradiance and increased temperature.
 > **Goal:** compute the STC mismatch losses as a percentage of the system MPP and/or module equivalence.
 > **Future:** extend to non‑uniform degradation scenarios and more rigorous parameter fitting.